All Purpose Crane Training offers hands-on boom truck training and knowledge to become aerial lift certified.

 We offer Genie, JLG, Niftylift, and Skyjack training to get you certified.

-The most common accidents with aerial lifts are when making contact with power lines causing electrocutions.
+Common Accidents: The most common accidents with aerial lifts are when making contact with power lines causing electrocutions.

 Web Development By All Purpose Safety Training Solutions All Rights Reserved.